-Planners are the determining factor between organisation and pure chaos.
+Digital planners are the determining factor between organization and pure chaos.
 They are also a source of calm: an outlet for creativity, thoughts, and future plans.
-Between beautifully simple bullet journals and intricately designed weekly/monthly planners, choosing one can be quite the challenge, but their goal is typically always the same: skyrocketing your productivity.
+Between beautifully simple bullet journals and intricately designed weekly/monthly digital planners, choosing one can be quite the challenge, but their goal is typically always the same: skyrocketing your productivity.

 Turn the iPad (or any tablet) into a paperless planner

-The good news is that paperless planners are here to change the planner game: they’ve come to revolutionize the way we can use and carry our planners.
+The good news is that paperless planners are here to change the note-taking game: they’ve come to revolutionize the way we can use and carry our planners and ultimately, the way we take better notes.
 But what are paperless/digital planners?

 They typically have the same look and format of physical planners (weekly and monthly overviews, to-do lists, scheduling, note-taking, etc.) with many other advantages, which we will talk about later.